dimitri/pgloader/README.md

 	* (quicklisp-quickstart:install)
 	* (ql:add-to-init-file)

+The current version of the code depends on a patched version of Postmodern, so you need to install the specific branch here:

+    cd ~/quicklisp/local-projects/
+	git clone -b open-db-writer https://github.com/dimitri/Postmodern.git

 Now fetch pgloader sources using `git clone` then you can use the #! script.
 You might have to modify it because it's now hard coded to use `/usr/local/bin/sbcl` and you probably want to change that part then: